The Xen Project is Built for Cloud Computing

 - Enabling resource pools to include live migration, auto configuration, and disaster recovery

 - Allowing flexible storage and networking including integrated Open vSwitch support and storage XenMotion® live Migration (cross-pool migration, VDI migration)

 - Enabling event tracking, with progress and notification

 - Creating upgrade and patching capabilities

 - Built-in support and templates for Windows and Linux guests

 XAPI consolidates server workloads, enables savings in power, cooling, and management costs and thus contributing to environmentally sustainable computing, an increased ability to adapt to ever-changing IT environments, an optimized use of existing hardware, and an improved level of IT reliability.
 See success stories for detailed Xen user studies or our ecosystem directory for vendors, products, projects, services and research.

-The Xen Cloud Platform (XCP) is a turnkey open source virtualization solution that provides out-of-the box virtualization and cloud computing.
-XCP includes CentOS, the hypervisor, the enterprise ready Xen API toolstack, and integration with cloud, storage and networking solutions.
-In short, XCP is an open source binary distribution (ISO) of Xen, XAPI and other components.
+The Xen Cloud Platform (XCP) was a turnkey open source virtualization solution that provided out-of-the box virtualization and cloud computing.
+XCP included CentOS, the hypervisor, the enterprise ready Xen API toolstack, and integration with cloud, storage and networking solutions.
+In short, XCP was an open source binary distribution (ISO) of Xen, XAPI and other components.